Welcome to the last issue of the

 The final article of this issue entitled “The association between disclosures on control system over financial reporting and mechanisms of corporate governance: Empirical evidence from Germany and Poland” was written by Jacek Gad.
 The author aims to determine the impact of selected corporate governance mechanisms on the scope of disclosures regarding control over financial reporting by publicly listed companies in Poland and Germany.
 He finds that the number of supervisory board committees and the number of meetings of the supervisory board have a significant positive impact on the scope of disclosures regarding control over financial reporting.
 On the contrary, the number of meetings of the audit committee has a significant negative impact on the scope of disclosures regarding control over financial reporting.
 The study also indicates the role of national factors in the scope of disclosures.

 At the end of this issue, Mirosława Pluta-Olearnik reviews a recent book “International Brand Strategies.
 The Perspective of the Companies from Emerging Markets” by Marzanna Katarzyna Witek-Hajduk.

 This is the last issue of the

-Traditionally, at the turn of the year, I would like to wish all readers, authors, and other members of our academic community a Happy New Year 2020.
-In the coming year, we wish you many intellectual challenges completed with a success and a source of true satisfaction.
+Traditionally, at the turn of the year, I would like to wish all readers, authors, and other members of our academic community a Happy New Year 2021.
+In the coming year, we wish you many intellectual challenges completed with a success and being a source of true satisfaction.
 Stay with us for more scientific reports and inspiring papers in further issues of the coming new volume.